 To say the Ravens made no offensive adjustments is just plain wrong.
 They did, but the execution was the cause of the unit’s woes, not playcalling.
 Edge rushers occasionally went unblocked, Lamar Jackson made bad reads, receivers dropped balls, and running backs hit the wrong hole.
 It was just one giant mess of an offensive effort, but by the fourth quarter, the unit started to mesh.
 The offense’s attempt to make a comeback in the fourth quarter was a simple scenario of too little, too late.
 The defense and special teams units kept Baltimore alive, but the Ravens ran out of time and were forced to rely on extremely low probability of success plays, such as the multiple onside kicks attempted.

 The Ravens defense strained the Chargers offense in various ways.
 The unit took away Los Angeles’ ability to run the ball.
-Neither the two time Pro Bowler Melvin Gordon and second-year running back Austin Ekeler could effectively rush against the Ravens.
+Neither the two-time Pro Bowler Melvin Gordon or second-year running back Austin Ekeler could effectively rush against the Ravens.
 Gordon rushed for 40 yards on 17 attempts, and Ekeler rushed for 29 on 11.
 Quarterback Phillip Rivers actually had the highest average yards per rush of any Charger on Sunday.
 He rushed three times for 15 yards for an average of 5 yards per carry.
 The Chargers finished the day with just 89 yards on the ground on 33 carries.
 The very low 2.7 yards per rushing attempt is less than stellar, to say the least, and forced the Chargers to find most of their production through the air.

 Phillip Rivers threw the ball 32 times, but only converted 22 attempts into completions.
 He only passed for 160 yards, 21 yards less than he did in the first meeting between these two teams.
-Aside from Mike Williams who caught two passes for 42 yards, no other receiver caught passes for more 40 or more yards.
+Aside from Mike Williams who caught two passes for 42 yards, no other receiver caught passes totaling 40 or more yards.
 Phillip Rivers did a good job of spreading targets out between receivers, but what he gained in balance, he lost in production.
 He never found a productive connection with a receiver that would allow the Chargers to run away with the score.
 The lack of offensive production started to break in the third quarter, however, as the Chargers got advantageous field position, and took advantage of an exhausted Ravens defense.
 The continual three and outs by the Ravens offense coupled with long drives by the Chargers offense broke the defense’s ability to keep pace.
 Los Angeles’ first touchdown came in the fourth quarter, and at that point, it would be nearly impossible to turn the game around.

 The special teams unit played lights out, minus one mistake.
 That one mistake was allowing multiple long kick and punt returns.
 The Ravens special teams unit, however, was able to keep the score close enough to allow a late-game comeback attempt.
 This was done with not one, but two blocked kicks.
 The first came on a 41-yard Chargers field goal, and the other came on a blocked punt at the 29-yard line.
 Za’Darius Smith got a hand on the field goal for the block, and Javorius “Buck” Allen blocked the punt.
 But even with the special teams help, putting the Ravens in good field position, the offense could not capitalize.